Sayar-007/Project-0.1--Tax-Complaince-for-Freelancers/README.md

 ## Deployment Guide (Vercel)
 1. Push your code to a GitHub repository.
 2. Import the project into Vercel.
-3. Add the `ANTHROPIC_API_KEY` in the Vercel Project Settings > Environment Variables.
+3. Add the `GEMINI_API_KEY` in the Vercel Project Settings > Environment Variables.
 4. Deploy.

 ## API Rate Limits & Costs
 -   The `generate-plan` API route implements a basic rate limiter (10 requests/IP/hour) to control costs.
--   Each plan generation consumes tokens via the Anthropic API.
-Monitor your usage in the Anthropic Console.
+-   Each plan generation consumes tokens via the Gemini API.
+Monitor your usage in the Google AI Studio Console.

 ## Known Issues / TODOs
 -   **Stripe Integration:** The UI includes a "Unlock Templates" button, but the actual payment processing logic is not yet implemented.